WalidSherif/WalidSherif.github.io/_projects/aerodynamics-project.md

   - Evaluated streamline behavior, velocity contours, pressure coefficient distribution, and aerodynamic coefficients.
   - Presented numerical and visual interpretation of lift and moment trends versus angle of attack.
 ---

+This project focused on analytical airfoil generation and computational flow analysis for a Joukowski airfoil using MATLAB.
+The work examined flow structure, velocity distribution, pressure behavior, and aerodynamic performance indicators under subsonic conditions.

+The study combined mathematical modeling with engineering interpretation to evaluate how the airfoil geometry and angle of attack affect lift and moment characteristics.
+Numerical outputs and visualizations were used to support the final aerodynamic analysis.